Data Acquisition (DAQ) and Control from Microstar Laboratories

 Version notes

-1. The Accel32 Server was added April 2002.
-It is for PCI boards only and is not compatible with the PCI Accel drivers for Linux (PCIDAPS), also downloadable here.
-The file ACCEL32.TGZ contains the Accel32 Server for Linux binaries, the installation script and all the other files needed to use the Server and develop applications.
-The file must be uncompressed and expanded using the utility 'tar'.
-Copy this file to an installation directory, change to that directory and run the following command.
-After that, run the 'INSTALL' script from there to install the Server. tar -zxf ACCEL32.TGZ
+1. The Accel32 Server and Accel64 Server are for PCI boards only and are not compatible with the PCI Accel Drivers for Linux (PCIDAPS), also downloadable here.
+The Accel32 or Accel64 file contains the Accel32/Accel64 Server for Linux binaries, the installation script and all the other files needed to use the Server and develop applications.
+The download file includes installation instructions.

-3. Accel32 Server, v.
+7. Accel32 Server, v.
 1.02.1: This version was added January 2004.
 It updates the software to include support for kernel 2.4.21 distributed by SuSE 9.0.
 As in the previous version 1.06, released June 2003, this release supports RedHat 9.0 Linux and the version 3 gcc compiler.
 No functional changes from previous versions.
-See also the Readme file.

 Back to the Software page.